ControlCheck Formulary

 ControlCheck will display a table of medications that require mapping with the following column headers:

-- Pending Patients - will display a count of patient records that are being blocked from processing by the unmapped medication; it is recommended to prioritize medications that have pending patients because all events for that patient are being blocked from processing until ControlCheck is sure of the medication attributes for those events, which is dependent on the mapping of the unmapped medication.
+- Pending Patients - Displays a count of patient records that are being blocked from processing by the unmapped medication; it is recommended to prioritize medications that have pending patients because all events for that patient are being blocked from processing until ControlCheck is sure of the medication attributes for those events, which is dependent on the mapping of the unmapped medication.
 You can select the Pending Patients count link to open a new page and see each patient being blocked, along with the patients' MRN and/or FIN.

 Selected Unmapped Medication